-MGT 3260 Human Behavior and Leadership
+MGT 3260 Human Behavior and Leadership 3 s.h.

-Leadership and its relationship to theory, style, time management, problem solving, personal power, team building, and self-assessment.
+Leadership and its relationship to theory, style, time management, problem solving, personal power, team 3 s.h.

+building, and self-assessment.
 Self-assessment instruments, discussion, films, case studies, in-basket exercise, leaderless group problem-solving exercise, peer interview, assessments, and team development are integrated to provide a better understanding of leadership and of human behavior as it relates to leadership.